Mac Sebree: Philanthropy

 In 2005, Sebree donated $20,000 to the Railway & Locomotive Historical Society (based in Sacramento, California), to establish a trust fund to provide permanent support for publication of the organization's longtime journal, Railroad History.
 In 2008 Sebree donated $10,000, and pledged $90,000 more, to the Orange Empire Railway Museum to support the construction of a permanent library and archive building.

 Death

 Mac Sebree died on March 7, 2010, at his home in Vancouver, Washington.
-He is buried at Fayette City Cemetery, in Fayette, Missouri.